 How Much Does It Cost to Move a Studio?

-If you need to move a studio, then you can typically cut the expense by 35% when you compare it to the final price of a 1-bedroom apartment.
-Depending on the number of items that you have in your home, it may be possible to use 1-2 movers instead of the 2-3 that you would need for a more significant place.
+If you need to move a studio, you can typically cut the expense by 35% when you compare it to a 1-bedroom apartment’s final price.
+Depending on the number of items you have in your home, it may be possible to use 1-2 movers instead of the 2-3 that you would need for a more significant place.

 A smaller home also means less overall labor, so the job might get finished in three hours instead of dealing with a 5-hour project.
 You can save even more if you have everything packed and ready to go before your professional movers arrive to start loading the truck.